spencerturkel/usf2018_reasoning_project1/README.md

    2. Remove all clauses containing `p`.
 6. Perform resolution to obtain two new formulas.
 7. Recurse to step 2 with each new formula, returning first `True` result.
-# TODO
-- Update parser and evaluator for multiple args to AND/OR
-- Stub out implementation of DPLL